Yorko/yorko.github.io/_posts/2022-12-01-mlcourse-ai-bonus-assignments.md

 ## Implementing Gradient boosting

 Gradient boosting is one of the most prominent Machine Learning algorithms, it finds a lot of industrial applications.
 For instance, the Yandex search engine is a big and complex system with gradient boosting (MatrixNet) somewhere deep inside.
 Many recommender systems are also built on boosting.
 It is a very versatile approach applicable to classification, regression, and ranking.
-Therefore, [in the course](https://mlcourse.ai/book/topic10/topic10_intro.html), we cover both theoretical basics of gradient boosting and specifics of most widespread implementations – Xgboost, LightGBM, and Catboost.
+Therefore, [in the course](https://mlcourse.ai/book/topic10/topic10_intro.html), we cover both the theoretical basics of gradient boosting and specifics of the most widespread implementations – Xgboost, LightGBM, and Catboost.

-And this assignment, we go through the math and implement the general gradient boosting algorithm from scratch (by the way, one of the popular ML interview questions is "Where do you find gradients in gradient boosting?").
+In this assignment, we go through the math and implement the general gradient boosting algorithm from scratch (by the way, one of the popular ML interview questions is "Where do you find gradients in gradient boosting?").
 The same class will implement a binary classifier that minimizes the logistic loss function and two regressors that minimize the mean squared error (MSE) and the root mean squared logarithmic error (RMSLE).
 This way, we will see that we can optimize arbitrary differentiable functions using gradient boosting and how this technique adapts to different contexts.
 Here is one of the questions:

 <div align="center">
 <img src="/images/20221201-mlcourse-ai-bonus-assignments/assignment10_teaser_math.png" width=600px/>